BitcoinAndLightningLayerSpecs/balls/BIP 21Q.md

 **Redefinition of the Unit:**

 - Internally, the smallest indivisible unit remains unchanged.
-- Historically, 1 BTC = 100,000,000 base units.
+- Historically, 1 bitcoin = 100,000,000 base units.
 Under this proposal, "1 bitcoin" equals that smallest unit.
-- What was previously referred to as "1 BTC" now corresponds to 100 million bitcoins under the new definition.
+- What was previously referred to as "1 bitcoin" now corresponds to 100 million bitcoins under the new definition.

 **Terminology:**

 - The informal terms "satoshi" or "sat" are deprecated.
 - All references, interfaces, and documentation SHOULD refer to the base integer unit simply as "bitcoin."
+- The currency code "BTC" is unaffected by these changed, and continues to mean 100,000,000 base units.

 **Display and Formatting:**

-- Applications SHOULD present values as whole integers without decimals.
-- Example:
+Applications have the choice between using the BTC currency code or bitcoin ₿, with 1 BTC = ₿100,000,000.

+Example 1:

-  - Old display: `0.00010000 BTC`
+  - Old display: `0.00010000 Bitcoin`
+  - New display: `₿10000` or `1000 bitcoins`

+Example 2:

+  - Old display: `10.23486 Bitcoin`
-  - New display: `10000 BTC` (or `₿10000`)
+  - New display: `₿1,023,486,000` or `10.23486 BTC`

+Example 3:
+  - Old display: `0.345 BTC`
+  - New display: No changes required or `₿34,500,000`

 **Conversion:**

 - Ledger and consensus rules remain unchanged.
+- `BTC` as a denomination remains unchanged (1 BTC = 100,000,000 base units)
-- Implementations adopting this standard MUST multiply previously displayed BTC amounts by 100,000,000 to determine the new integer representation.
+- Implementations adopting this standard MUST multiply previously displayed Bitcoin amounts by 100,000,000 to determine the new integer representation.

 # Rationale

-**Usability:**
+**Usability**
 Integer-only displays simplify mental arithmetic and reduce potential confusion or user error.

 **Protocol Alignment:**
 The Bitcoin protocol inherently counts discrete units.
 Removing the artificial decimal format aligns user perception with Bitcoin’s actual integral design.

 **Educational Clarity:**
 Presenting integers ensures newcomers do not mistakenly assume that Bitcoin’s nature is decimal-based.
 It conveys Bitcoin’s true design from the start.

 **Future-Proofing:**
 Adopting the smallest unit as the primary measure ensures a consistent standard that can scale smoothly as Bitcoin adoption grows.

 # Addressing Alternative Approaches